 Although many women are fearful of Latisse due to the possible side effects, only 3.6 percent of patients in the Allergan study experienced eye itching and red eyes, and none had a change of eye color.
-Still, this does not mean there is no risk at all.
+Still, this does not mean this product is entirely without risk.
 As Dr. Howard Kaplan, M.D. reports to the New York Times, “A change in eye color is a potential side effect of using Latisse, though it is not a common one.
 Because it’s possible for this side effect to occur, it’s important to weigh the potential risks and benefits of using the product with your physician.”
 Indeed, any change in eye color that occurs is likely to be permanent, particularly if you have light-colored eyes.

-Other potential risks include a very slight increased risk of glaucoma, although the FDA designated the active ingredient in Latisse (lumigan, a prostaglandin analog) as perfectly safe and unlikely to cause glaucoma (Expert Opinion on Drug Safety, 2009).
+Other potential risks include a very slight increased risk of glaucoma, although the FDA designated the active ingredient in Latisse (lumigan, a prostaglandin analog) as perfectly safe and unlikely to cause glaucoma (Expert Opinion on Drug Safety).

 Most Likely to Work #2: Revitalash

 Today Revitalash continues to sell well, though a prescription-strength formula is available for $30 more/month.
-The risks with Revitalash are the same as Latisse, because latanoprost and bimatoprost are both prostaglanoids: namely a very slight risk of increased intraocular pressure (i.e., glaucoma) and a change in eye color.
+The risks with Revitalash are the same as Latisse, due to its containing the prostaglanoids latanoprost: namely, a very slight risk of increased intraocular pressure (i.e., glaucoma) and a change in eye color.

 Ingredients in Revitalash: Purified Deionized Water, Sodium Chloride, Panthenol (Provitamin B-5), Citric Acid, Phenoxyethanol, Chlorphenesin, Disodium Phosphate, (Z)-7-[(1R,2R,3R,5S)-3,5-Dihydroxy-2-(R,E)-3-hydroxy-4(3- trifluoromethyl)phenoxy)but-1-enyl)cyclopentyl]-5-Nethylheptenamide, Cellulose Gum